Contractible subshifts: The new group properties

-We can use this scheme to pick the $D$-symbols in any individual fiber $\pi^{-1}(F)$ of a monochromatic $r$-component $F \Subset H$, and it is then automatic that the $r$-components are bounded if we use only finitely many types of coloring $m$.
-We are left with doing this so that the global configuration is periodic.
+We can use a similar scheme to pick the $D$-symbols in any individual fiber $\pi^{-1}(F)$ of a monochromatic $r$-component $F \Subset H$ by translating it so that it contains the identity.
+Note that there are only finitely many sets $F$ that can appear, since these components are connected and bounded.
+No matter how we do this, it is automatic that the $r$-components are bounded if we use only finitely many types of coloring $m$ (which we can do, since there are finitely many choices of $F$).
+We are left with making the choices so that the global configuration is periodic.

-Since the extension is split, there is a canonical way to perform a coloring, which will lead to periodicity.
-First, we may assume that the period lattice $L$ used for $x$ is normal and sparse enough, so that, as in the proof of Lemma~\ref{lem:ContractibleDimensionSFT}, we can pick ``centers'' for the sets $F$ so that the set of centers is $L$-periodic.
+Since the extension $1 \rightarrow K \rightarrow G \rightarrow H \rightarrow 1$is split, there is indeed a canonical way to perform a coloring, which will lead to periodicity.
+First, we may assume that the stabilizer $L$ used for $x$ is normal and sparse enough, so that, as in the proof of Lemma~\ref{lem:ContractibleDimensionSFT}, we can pick ``centers'' for the finite monochromatic connected components $F \Subset H$, so that the set of centers is $L$-periodic.

 Now the scheme we use to color $\pi^{-1}(F)$ is that we take the center $h \in F$, see $h$ as an element of $G$, translate it to the origin, color the fiber, and move it back.